janvii1709/BridgeLabz-Training/README.md

 ⦁ Practiced "clean coding principles and best practices" to write structured and maintainable Java programs.

+⦁ Completed scenario-based Java programs to apply real-life problem-solving concepts.

+⦁ Implemented Bus Route Distance Tracker using a while loop, cumulative distance calculation, and user confirmation to exit.

+⦁ Developed Festival Lucky Draw program using if conditions, modulus operator, loops, and handled invalid inputs using continue.

 ⦁ Pushed all completed problems and practice exercises to the core-java-practice branch in the gcr-codebase folder on GitHub.

+27 Dec 2025 (Saturday):

+⦁ Practiced usage of Java built-in classes such as Random and Math with practical examples.

+⦁ Learned the importance of Date and Time handling in applications and implemented Java 8 features like LocalDate, LocalTime, and   LocalDateTime.

+⦁ Followed best practices of modular programming by organizing logic into separate methods for input, processing, and output.

+⦁ Focused on writing clean, readable, and reusable code by using meaningful method names and proper structure.

+⦁ Pushed all completed scenario-based programs and practice work to the core-java-practice branch in the gcr-codebase folder on GitHub.